sts24/sts-eleventy/src/portfolio/headless-wordpress.md

 ---

-<h4>WordPress Plugins Used</h4>
+#### WordPress Plugins Used

-<ul><li><a href="https://www.advancedcustomfields.com/">Advanced Custom Fields</a> - This is such a key piece of this system, and I am also happy that it stores the data in WP’s native custom fields.
-I don’t feel as locked down to ACF because of this.</li><li><a href="http://github.com/airesvsg/acf-to-rest-api">ACF to REST API</a> - This injects the ACF field data into the API response.</li><li><a href="https://wordpress.org/plugins/classic-editor/">Classic Editor</a> - Staying away from Gutenberg for now.</li><li><a href="https://github.com/WebDevStudios/custom-post-type-ui/">Custom Post Type UI</a> - Manages the custom post types and taxonomies.
-This could all be done in functions.php, but every site is going to be different and making child themes each time would be too much overhead.</li><li><a href="http://wordpress.org/plugins/really-simple-csv-importer/">Really Simple CSV Importer</a> - Used for importing data from the old database system.
-It’s really only needed for the initial setup for a site.</li></ul>
+* [Advanced Custom Fields](https://www.advancedcustomfields.com/) - This is such a key piece of this system, and I am also happy that it stores the data in WP’s native custom fields.
+I don’t feel as locked down to ACF because of this.
+* [ACF to REST API](http://github.com/airesvsg/acf-to-rest-api) - This injects the ACF field data into the API response.
+* [Classic Editor](https://wordpress.org/plugins/classic-editor/) - Most of the data does not need the Gutenberg Block Editor, so we are sticking to the Classic Editor for now.
+* [Custom Post Type UI](https://github.com/WebDevStudios/custom-post-type-ui/) - Manages the custom post types and taxonomies.
+This could all be done in functions.php, but every site is going to be different and making child themes each time would be too much overhead.
+* [Really Simple CSV Importer](http://wordpress.org/plugins/really-simple-csv-importer/) - Used for importing data from the old database system.
+It’s really only needed for the initial setup for a site.
+* [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) - Provides a really flexible page caching system to speed things up.